Abuhanif69/Game/README.md

 JavaScript – Game logic and interactivity

 Responsive Design
-This game works well across all devices — mobile phones, tablets, and laptops — thanks to responsive layout and media queries you can customize
+This game works well across all devices — mobile phones, tablets, and laptops — thanks to responsive layout and media queries you can customize GitHub

 👨‍💻 Author
 Abu Hanif